hahuaz/hahuaz.dev/frontend/posts/upload-a-file-to-s3-by-using-pre-signed-url.md

 });
 ```
 <p>
-Deploy empty stack to your account but first you need to configure
+Deploy empty CDK stack to your account but first you need to configure
 your AWS CLI to work with profiles.
 Learn more about named profiles
 in [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
 </p>